damienmckenna/metatag/README.txt

 * The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

+* Several advanced options may be controlled via the Advanced Settings page.

 Configuration
 ------------------------------------------------------------------------------